 Finding Health Care Services

-If you have been diagnosed with cancer, finding a doctor and treatment facility for your cancer care is an important step to getting the best treatment possible.
+If you have been diagnosed with cancer, finding a doctor and a treatment facility for your cancer care is an important step to getting the best treatment possible.

-You will have many factors to consider when choosing a doctor.
+You will have many things to consider when choosing a doctor.
 It’s important for you to feel comfortable with the specialist that you choose because you will be working closely with that person to make decisions about your cancer treatment.

 Choosing a Doctor